Workflow and Card States

 Done cards are shown in green color and represent cards that don’t have any actionable tasks left to do.
 You may reach this card state after going through the whole started-blocked-review workflow or by simply setting a card directly to done.
 How many or few of the workflow steps you use is up to you and your team.
 We recommend using the full workflow for maximum magic of course.🧙♂️

-Cards which are done feel great but might clutter up your decks and milestones as time passes.
+Cards which are done feel great but might clutter up your Decks, Runs and Milestones as time passes.
 Codecks auto archives done cards after a set amount of time.
 You can customize that time limit in the organization settings (reachable via the joystick button in the top left).

 Archived Card

 Archived cards look like regular cards with an additional icon on the card.
 By default they are hidden from the deck view or search results but can be retrieved by using the include archived button in the top-right area of any search popup box.
-As a shortcut, decks and milestone views also feature a include archive button directly next to the search input field.
+As a shortcut, Decks, Runs and Milestone views also feature a include archive button directly next to the search input field.

 You can also skip the auto-archival step and manually archive cards by clicking the archive button in the bottom right area of opened cards.
 Cards that were archived but not done yet, are shown in a dark gray color to signal that they have become obsolete.